 There are various causes of upper eyelid droopiness (ptosis), including congenital (born with it), traumatic, neurologic, and most commonly age-related loosening/weakening of the levator muscle tendon (muscle responsible for lifting the upper eyelids).
 The levator muscle lifts the upper eyelids about 15,000 per day, every day!
 One can imagine that the tendon attachment can get loose, which causes the upper eyelids to drop (ptosis).
 This weakening of the levator muscle or tendon can be exacerbated by any previous eye surgery due to stretching of the muscle or tendon.

 The most important factor to consider in evaluating true upper eyelid ptosis is to rule out other causes of pseudo-ptosis, including upper eyelid dermatochalasis (excess puffy upper eyelid skin/fat) and droopy eyebrows.
 As mentioned earlier, the position of the upper eyelid is determined by the levator muscle/tendon.
-Excess or puffy upper eyelid skin will NOT a change in the upper eyelid height but give the illusion of it.
+Excess or puffy upper eyelid skin will NOT change the upper eyelid height but can give the illusion of it.
 The treatment for this would be upper blepharoplasty where excess skin/fat is removed from the upper eyelids.
 Droop eyebrows can also cause heaviness of the upper eyelids and give appearance of droopy upper eyelid.
 The treatment for this would be brow lifting.
 Many patients have combination of the three factors that contribute to “droopy” upper eyelid (ptosis, dermatochalasis, and droopy eyebrow), requiring a combination of ptosis surgery, upper belpharoplasty, and/or brow lifting.

 How is Upper Eyelid Ptosis Corrected?

-Upper eyelid ptosis surgery works by surgically tightening of the levator muscle to raise the droopy upper eyelid.
+Upper eyelid ptosis surgery (true droopy eyelid surgery) works by surgically tightening of the levator muscle to raise the droopy upper eyelid.
 There are various technique available to tighten the levator muscle, depending on the type and severity of the ptosis.
 Ptosis surgery can be performed through a posterior eyelid approach (internal ptosis surgery or mullerectomy), resulting in scar-less surgery with excellent eyelid contour.
 It could also be performed from the front skin approach (external ptosis surgery), where the incision is hidden in the eyelid crease line.
 In congenital ptosis or ptosis due to very weak levator muscle, the upper eyelid has to be linked to the forehead muscle (frontalis muscle) in order to use the forehead muscle to lift the droopy upper eyelids.
 This technique is called frontalis sling.

 Who Should Perform Upper Eyelid Ptosis Surgery?

 An oculoplastic surgeon, who is a member of American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), is someone who is a board certified ophthalmologist who has completed additional 2-year fellowship training in cosmetic and reconstructive plastic surgery of the eyelids, orbits (eye socket), lacrimal system( tearing system) and surrounding structures.
 Dr. Taban is double board certified by American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), American Academy of Ophthalmology (AAO), and a diplomat of American Board of Cosmetic Surgery (ABCS).
-Dr. Taban is an oculoplastic surgeon in Beverly Hills and Santa Barbara with expertise in ptosis surgery.
+Dr. Taban is an oculoplastic surgeon in Beverly Hills and Santa Barbara with expertise in eyelid ptosis surgery and revisional eyelid ptosis surgery.